 Feminist Legal Studies

 Feminist Legal Studies is committed to an international perspective and to the promotion of feminist work in all areas of law, legal theory and legal practice.
 The journal publishes material in a range of formats, including articles, essay reviews, interviews, book reviews and notes on recent legal developments.
 The editorial board encourages the submission of papers from people working outside the academy, as well as from researchers in any discipline.
-The journal publishes critical, interdisciplinary, theoretically engaged feminist scholarship relating to law (broadly conceived).
-It has a particular interest in work that extends feminist debates and analysis by reference to critical and theoretical approaches and perspectives.
-You can follow Feminist Legal Studies on Twitter @FLS_journal.

 To view the rest of this content please follow the download PDF link above.